walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 We are beginning to float a different kind of reading.
 Let's take one more step back.

 If we take the words in a text as being indicative of its underlying topics, we actually don't need to worry about word order so much.
 The sequence of words, sometimes called the **syntagmatic axis**, only matters for certain kinds of reading.
 In previous chapters, we have preserved the sense of narrative time in a text - when we counted words with _Voyant_, we then graphed them over time.
-We just care about whether the words are there or not, not the order they come in.
+We cared about whether and how much a particular phrase occurred in the beginning of the text vs. the end.
 But we can find out interesting things about texts if we are a little more flexible if we think about them not as things that unfold over time but rather as pure token counts, as **bags of words**.
 In a bag of words model, word order becomes irrelevant.
 All we care about is what words occur in a text and how often they do so.
 Pretty straight forward, right?

 Take the following two sentences:

-"Fine.
+* "Fine.
 How are you doing?"

-"How are you doing?
+* "How are you doing?
 Fine?"

 If we _normalize_ a text by removing the stopwords, lowercasing the words and getting rid of the punctuation, we get a bag of words.
 In this case, the bag of words for these two sentences is the same: